-9 Note that I offer only one sufficient condition for reasonable refusal and so remain neutral on what other sufficient conditions there are as well as on whether any of them are necessary.
+9 Note that I offer only one sufficient condition for reasonable refusal and so remain neutral on what other sufficient conditions there are as well as on whether any are necessary.

-10 The personal reasons that a person can offer for (or against) someone's (either themself or some other) being treated in a certain way are just the reasons they have for preferring (or dis-preferring) what their own situation being equal, I inflict a severe headache on Juan against his will to prevent several others from each being killed, then, although I treat Juan as a means, I don't treat him as a mere means.
+10 The personal reasons that a person can offer for (or against) someone's (either themself or some other) being treated in a certain way are just the reasons they have for preferring (or dis-preferring) what their own situation would be if this someone were treated this way to what their own situation would be if this someone weren't treated this way.
+See de Marneffe (2013, 51).

+being equal, I inflict a severe headache on Juan against his will to prevent several others from each being killed, then, although I treat Juan as a means, I don't treat him as a mere means.
 For he cannot, it seems, reasonably refuse to consent to his being treated in this way given how much more each of the others has at stake.

 By including a constraint against treating people as mere means, a moral theory accounts for the separateness of persons.
 As Nozick points out, "there are only individual people, different individual people, with their own individual lives.
 Using one of these people for the benefit of others, uses him and benefits the others.
-Nothing more. ...[Thus,] to use a person in this way does not sufficiently respect and take account of the fact that he is a separate person, that his is the only life he has" (Nozick 1974, 32-33).
-Consider, then, that when I inflict a severe ten-minute headache on Juan to prevent each of five others from being inflicted with a mild ten-minute headache, there is no conscious entity who suffers anything as bad for it as this severe ten-minute headache, there is no composite mind who suffers anything like a mild fifty-minute headache.
+Nothing more.[Thus,] to use a person in this way does not sufficiently respect and take account of the fact that he is a separate person, that his is the only life he has" (Nozick 1974, 32-33).
+Consider, then, that when I inflict a severe ten-minute headache on Juan to prevent each of five others from being inflicted with a mild ten-minute headache, there is no conscious entity who suffers anything as bad for it as this severe ten-minute headache is for Juan.
+For even if a mild fifty-minute headache is just as bad as a severe ten-minute headache, there is no composite mind who suffers anything like a mild fifty-minute headache.
 There are only these other individual minds/persons, who each suffer one mild ten-minute headache.
 And, so, if we want to adequately acknowledge the separateness of persons, we must include a constraint against treating people as mere means and recognize that it is reasonable for them to refuse to consent to being so treated if what they would suffer as a result is at least as bad as what anyone else would suffer if they weren't so treated.